 Dr. Dalton is active in promoting the importance of the arts through service to the community.
 She is currently president of the Atlantic Provinces Art Gallery Association.
 In addition, she currently sits on the Art in Public Spaces committee for the town of Wolfville, is a board member for the Lieutenant Governor of Nova Scotia Masterworks Arts Award, and is a council member of the Creative Nova Scotia Leadership Council, which works to provide advice and leadership to Nova Scotia government through the Department of Communities, Culture and Heritage.

-Current term – February 2021 to February 2024
+Current term – October 2023 to October 2027

 Monte Clark is the Owner and Director of Monte Clark, a vanguard of the contemporary art world.
 His commitment to art transcends boundaries, providing a platform for Canadian and international artists to showcase their perpetual contributions to the realm of contemporary art.